IceWhaleTech/CasaOS-AppStore/CONTRIBUTING.md

         For resolves some cases.
 Casaos provide some magic value to power your application:

-        - Any environment variable
+        - Any environment variable that user to set
         - $WEBUI_PORT

         ##### Environment variable
         > for developer

-        your application can read environment variable that user set, such as `OPENAI_API_KEY` from env variable.
-It is set in `/etc/casaos/env`.
+        your application can read environment variable that user set, such as `OPENAI_API_KEY` from environment variable.
+It is store in `/etc/casaos/env`.
 User can set only once and using anywhere.
 It can be change by api, after change, all application will re up to inject new env var.

         **Note**: change the config didn't change the env var of current container.
 To set env var, you should use cli to set it.